 Bulls-Eye was established in 2012 when Kate McBeath (an HR professional) saw a need for a low-cost, digital career assessment for young people.
 Initially, Bulls-Eye partnered with schools around New Zealand to offer the Future Pathways Assessment tool.
-In 2016 Kate started working with a small number of schools in Australia to pilot and adapt the tool to best suit Australian students.
+In 2016 Kate started working with schools in Australia to pilot and adapt the tool to best suit Australian students.

 In 2018 Career Central and Bulls-Eye formed a partnership to provide integrated career management and assessment solutions for secondary schools.
-The partnership brings together the strengths of Career Central, a leader in career management system design and strategic digital solutions, with Bulls-Eye, an online future pathways offering which provides psychology-based career quizzes.
-Between our two businesses we currently work with over 130 secondary schools (in New Zealand and Australia) and have over 150,000 student users on the platform.
+We currently work with over 130 secondary schools (in New Zealand and Australia) and have over 150,000 student users on the platform.

 In 2019 we worked closely with a small number of schools in Queensland to trial Career Central’s web-based Career Management System in the Australian education sector.
 Our amazing trial schools helped us to understand the functionality that was most valuable in Australia, and their feedback and encouragement has helped us to customise the platform to provide an online Career Programme for Y9 to Y12 students.

-In Australia our data is stored on servers on Australia’s Amazon Web Services platform and we have partnered with Wonde (Australia’s trusted data connector) to connect to school information systems.
+In Australia our data is stored on servers on Australia’s Amazon Web Services platform.

 Sue Hancock – Director, Career Central